-Certification (1) or Certification (2) Select th ne appropriate responses in the appli cable Cei rtification: Certification (1): : Pursuant to 41 C.F.R. §60-1.7(b)(1), Previous Equal Employment Opportunity Performance Certification, as the Prospective Prime Contractor, I HEREBY CERTIFY THAT I: (a) (HAVE / HAVE NOT) developed and filed an Affirmative Action Program pursuant to 41C.F.R. §60-2 and/or 60-4; (b) (HAVE / HAVE NOT) participation opportunity clause; pated in a previous contract or subcontract subject to the equal OR (c) (HAVE / HAVE NOT) filed with the Joint Reporting Committee, the Director of Office of Federal Contract Compliance, or the Equal Employment Opportunity Commission, all reports due under the applicable filing requirements, Certification (2): Certification (2): I, HEREBY CERTIFY that as the Prospective Prime Contractor submitting this Proposal, (CLA) / DO NOT CLAIM) exemption from the submission of the Standard Form 100 (EEO-1) due to fact that it employs a total of less than fifty (50) employees under C.F.R. §60-1.7, or qualifies an exempted status under 41 C.F.R. §60-1.5.
-RTIFY that the above Certificatio ed with this project. n will be e made part of any Subcontract Agreement, or other Executed on Signed:(Officer/PROPOSER) Title: Compan y: Address :
+Certification (1) or Certification (2) Select th ne appropriate responses in the appli cable Cei rtification: Certification (1): : Pursuant to 41 C.F.R. §60-1.7(b)(1), Previous Equal Employment Opportunity Performance Certification, as the Prospective Prime Contractor, I HEREBY CERTIFY THAT I: (a) (HAVE / HAVE NOT) developed and filed an Affirmative Action Program pursuant to 41C.F.R. §60-2 and/or 60-4; (b) (HAVE / HAVE NOT) participated in a previous contract or subcontract subject to the equ opportunity clause; (c) (HAVE / HAVE NOT) filed with the Joint Reporting Committee, the Director Federal Contract Compliance, or the Equal Employment Opportunity Commission, all under the applicable filing requirements, OR Certification (2): Certification (2): I, HEREBY CERTIFY that as the Prospective Prime Contractor submitting this Proposal, (CLA) / DO NOT CLAIM) exemption from the submission of the Standard Form 100 (EEO-1) due to fact that it employs a total of less than fifty (50) employees under C.F.R. §60-1.7, or qualifies an exempted status under 41 C.F.R. §60-1.5.
+RTIFY that the above Certification ed with this project. n will be e made part of any Subcontract Agreement, or other Executed on Signed:(Officer/PROPOSER) Title: y: Address :